n3ur0mancer/Bash-Script-Secret-Adder/README.txt

 How to opperate:

 How to add new secrets?
-sudo ./add-secrets.sh 'typ your secret heree'
+sudo ./add-secrets.sh 'typ your secret here'